KYVENetwork/docs/docs/validators/protocol_nodes/installation.md

 <Tabs groupId="kysor_init">
   <TabItem value="korellia" label="Korellia">
-    If you have autodownload enabled on KYSOR you don't need to install the binaries manually since they are downloaded and installed automatically.
+    If you have auto download enabled on KYSOR you don't need to install the binaries manually since they are downloaded and installed automatically.
 In this case you can proceed to the next step.
-If you have disabled autodownload simply follow the guide on the mainnet configuration.
+If you have disabled auto download simply follow the guide on the mainnet configuration.
   </TabItem>
   <TabItem value="kaon" label="Kaon">
-    Since autodownload should be disabled for security reasons on the Kaon network you have to install the correct binaries manually on the KYSOR.
+    Since auto download should be disabled for security reasons on the Kaon network you have to install the correct binaries manually on the KYSOR.
 In order to fetch the correct binary head back to the pool you chose and look at the <code>runtime</code> and at the <code>runtime version</code>.
 With this information you can head to the binary <a href="https://github.com/KYVENetwork/kyvejs/releases">releases</a> and get the correct binary.
     Once you have found the correct release create the required folders where the binary should be placed:<br/><br/>

 ```bash